-- retains a talented workforce.

-- attracts and recruits a skilled workforce

-- supports career progression

-- tackles the challenge of staff leaving and skills shortages - continues to pay people above the National Living Wage - has a transparent and consistent approach to applying policy for market enhancements and retention payments based on regular market condition assessments.
+- retains a talented workforce. - · attracts and recruits a skilled workforce - supports career progression - tackles the challenge of staff leaving and skills shortages - continues to pay people above the National Living Wage - has a transparent and consistent approach to applying policy for market enhancements and retention payments based on regular market condition assessments.

 The review has delivered a new benchmarking system to enable salary comparisons across relevant sectors, an automated job evaluation system, using National Joint Council (NJC) scheme to job evaluate job roles, a new policy for Skills Shortage and Retention Allowances and Full Council have agreed changes the pay scale.
-Twelve teams were included in a pilot phase, and further phases are now underway to cover all permanent staff on MedPay terms and conditions.
+Following a pilot phase, two further phases are now underway to cover all permanent staff on MedPay terms and conditions and leadership frameworks are being developed for service managers alongside the current cohorts.